-- Copies of Bank Statements for the report period - Copies of Event Reports for the report period, and copies of any receipts associated with the event expenses - Copies of any other, miscellaneous receipts. - The .pdf of the report, signed by you and your Seneschal 🍨 - The original Excel spreadsheet of the report. - ♣ Electronic signatures are now acceptable, and easy to do using the free Adobe Reader program.
+- Copies of Bank Statements for the report period - Copies of Event Reports for the report period, and copies of any receipts associated with the event expenses - Copies of any other, miscellaneous receipts. - The .pdf of the report, signed by you and your Seneschal 🍨 - The original Excel spreadsheet of the report. - Your ledger - ♣ Electronic signatures are completely acceptable, and easy to do using the free Adobe Reader program.
 This saves you from trying to match your schedule with your Seneschal's schedule plus travel time and frustration signature should no longer be an excuse for a late report.
+How to do this is described in "How to save and sign pdf" available on the Kingdom Exchequer website under Training Resources.
+If you use a Mac, see "Signing PDF on a MAC" on the same page.